 The kids are gradually relieving me of my LPs.
-“You’ve got the first Modern Lovers album on vinyl?
-Can I have a look?”
+“Mmm, nice Trout Mask Replica, dad, can I have a look?”
 They know their florid curiosity will get me to hand it over, and I will picture them cherishing the gift of music, even though it will become an ornament in a student gaff in Cardiff.
 Bless ‘em…

 But they can bugger off if they think they’re going anywhere near the singles!
-A lot of us were lucky enough to grow up in a time when, for a humble outlay, a band would present us with a porthole through which we could see their entire world of possibility.
-Whether it bounced into the charts at Number One or crept out timidly on a twilit independent, a seven-inch single would show a band in their pomp, their entire raison d’être channelled into that small handful of plastic.
+A lot of us were lucky enough to grow up in a time when, for a modest outlay, a band would present us with a porthole through which we could see their entire world of possibility.
+Whether it bounced into the charts at Number One or crept out timidly on a twilit independent, a seven-inch single would show a band in their pomp, channelling their entire raison d’être into that small handful of plastic.
 If they could be bothered, obviously.
-Their LP would give you everything in the shop, whether you needed it or not, but the right single was an exotic little promise in the window, a whispered intimacy between awkward teenagers, an unforgettable first kiss.
+An LP would tell you everything before the second date, but the right single was an exotic little promise, a whispered intimacy between awkward teenagers, an unforgettable first kiss.
 A single was Love!

 The very embodiment of enigmatic allure.